-CPT code 92134 is used for Ophthalmological examination and evaluation procedures, which the American Medical Association maintains.
+CPT code 92134 is used for ophthalmological examination and evaluation procedures.
 Unilateral ocular diagnostic tests are those in which only one eye or side is tested, while bilateral tests are those in which payment includes both eyes or sides.
 Therefore, the CTP code 92134 is used for unilateral or bilateral retina examination testing.

 An eye doctor uses computerized imaging of the retina in the back of the eye to look for signs of disease.
 Then, analyzing and writes up his findings.
 One or both eyes can be operated on with this procedure.